pulp-platform/pulpino/fpga/README.md

    and starts it.

+As an alternative, there is a cmake target for running applications on fpga directly.
+Just call

+    make applicationName.fpga

+You need to be able to ssh into the Linux running on the ZYNQ fpga (e.g. using public keys) and you need to setup the environment variable `$FPGA_HOSTNAME`.
+Take a look at the script `./sw/utils/run-on-fpga.sh` to understand how it works.

-## Connected peripherlas & communication with PULPino
+## Connected peripherals & communication with PULPino

 PULPino includes a set of built-in peripherals like SPI, UART and GPIOs.
 The SPI slave peripheral is connected to the SPI master of the ZYNQ, thus it is